SamikLalwani/Weather-Forecasting-using-Python/README.md

 The data should look something like this:
 ![image](https://user-images.githubusercontent.com/71218661/229749452-49400c66-18a2-4a5a-9b34-a5b7a81abeba.png)

 With the help of plotly express we can also display a comparison bewteen two coloums of a data set.
 For instance lets see the relationship between the Mean temperature and the Humidity.
-To this we can write our code like this.
+To this we can write our code like this:

 ```Python